kevinhenryburke/scalegitbook/installation/InstallationAnalyticsPost.md

+## Analytics App - add permissions to the Integration User

+To allow the import data jobs to run we need to add the Permission Set __microscopeAnalyticsIntegration__ to the Tableau CRM 'Integration User'.
+This can be scripted of course if teams prefer that.

 ## Analytics App - Jobs to run

 In the org, open Analytics Studio, go to Data Manager -> Connect and "Run Data Sync / Run Full Sync" for each of the Salesforce objects that are listed.
 Check the Monitor option to see when these have successfully run.